EntityGraphQL/EntityGraphQL/README.md

 # Entity Query Language
 Build status: [![CircleCI](https://circleci.com/gh/lukemurray/EntityQueryLanguage/tree/master.svg?style=svg)](https://circleci.com/gh/lukemurray/EntityQueryLanguage/tree/master)

-EQL is a data/object querying language for .NET Core that supports the GraphQL Syntax.
+EQL is a data/object querying language for .NET Core (netstandard 1.6) that supports the GraphQL syntax.

-This library in still in development, although it is already a quite very powerful tool for querying data.
+This library in still in development, although it is already a very powerful tool for querying data.

 EQL allows you take a query (GraphQL) and execute it against an object
 - Expose any object graph, e.g. your DbContext